cyrusimap/cyrus-imapd/docsrc/imap/concepts/features/mailbox-distribution.rst

 *   the configured ``defaultserver`` backend

-*   the most fitting backend (parition) among the servers listed in the ``serverlist`` setting, if ``defaultserver`` is not configured.
+*   the most fitting backend (partition) among the servers listed in the ``serverlist`` setting, if ``defaultserver`` is not configured.

 .. rubric:: Related Settings